hallorant/bigmit/coco2usb/README.md

 * Before you hook this up to your CoCo 2, please check with your multimeter that red to black is +5V.
 In particular, ensure it is not -5V, which indicates you wired power and ground backwards.
-* Don't reuse a USB-A data cable, you want the wire guage to be decent.
+* Don't reuse a USB-A data cable.
+You want the wire guage to be thick enough to let power flow.
 I'm using AWG 22.
-A USB-A power cable capable of 2.5A should be fine to use.
-In general, if you reuse a USB cable and the wires are really tiny the tryout cable will not work or be unreliable.
+A USB-A power cable capable of 2.5A should be fine to reuse.
+In general, if you reuse a USB cable and the wires are really thin then the tryout cable will not work or be unreliable.

 # Identifying compatible systems for the permanent USB power modification

-Computers that should work are
+CoCo 2 computers that I own that work are

 * Color Computer 2 with a Rev B Motherboard
 * Korean-made Color Computer 2